 Following a determination under the Code that a student is responsible for engaging in Prohibited Conduct, the Hearing Examiner, Hearing Panel, or Title IX Hearing Officer will issue a sanction.
 Section V of the Code identifies the possible sanctions that may be imposed if, after the conclusion of the student conduct process, a Respondent is found responsible for engaging in Prohibited Conduct.
-Possible sanctions include: warning; disciplinary probation; deferred suspension; suspension; expulsion; withholding of degree; disciplinary probation for student organizations; social probation for student organizations; revocation or suspension of University registration for student organizations; educational activities; restitution; supervised work/service; loss or restriction of privileges; University housing reassignment or removal; and/or mandatory education.
+Possible sanctions include: warning; reprimand; disciplinary probation; suspension; permanent dismissal; revocation of degree; disciplinary probation for student organizations; social probation for student organizations; revocation of University registration for student organizations; restitution; loss of privileges; and/or education.
 Any sanction imposed may be appealed as set forth in Section VIII of the Code.
 Once a sanction decision is final, OSCCS will ensure the effective implementation of final sanctions.
 The Title IX Coordinator is responsible for effective implementation of any remedies.